 Our culture has not traditionally revered animals as being fundamentally valuable nor endorsed a great deal of moral responsibility for their care.
-We Americans tend to pursue pet ownership based on our needs and not the needs of the pet.
-For this reason, people frequently acquire a pet wholly based on their short term desires and not the needs of the animal.
-All you have to do is look up PetFinders.com to see how many pets are available for rehoming in your zip code!
-There’s an incredibly sad, long list of dogs, cats, parrots, and small pets in need of rehoming.
-Every one of them deserves a forever home.
+We Americans tend to pursue pet ownership based on our needs and not the needs of the animal.
+For this reason, people frequently acquire a pet wholly based on their short-term desires and not the needs of the animal.
+All you have to do is look up PetFinders.com to see how many pets are available for rehoming right in your own zip code!
+There’s an incredibly sad, long list of dogs, cats, parrots, and small pets in need of a forever home.
+Every single one of them deserves a forever home.

 I was adopted myself, so as a bird lover, adopting a parrot was important to me.
 Long lived parrots are captivating for those that can love and commit to them, but the commitment is measured in decades not years.
 A re-homed pet bird may come with some minor baggage, but many birds can be re-trained to trust.

 There are some reputable pet stores and breeders that care more about insuring the parrot is placed in an informed and educated home rather than just making a sale, but overwhelmingly, most parrots go to homes where the new owner is poorly educated about the care requirements of parrots nor the level of commitment.
 Reputable pet stores develop a contract with you whereby you must commit to bonding with your new pet, learning its long-term care and enrichment needs and develop a plan to both train your pet bird and parrot proof your house.

 I adopted a 3 year old Moluccan Cockatoo, but it took me a good month to research and soul search whether I was up for the commitment before I brought him home.
 I’ve had Peachy since 1998 and he is pretty much like a son!